 One is personal, it tells of the beauty of motherhood, of my children, of my lovely life in Christ.
 This I tell in the collages I make, in the poems I write, in the photographs I take.
 I put these on my blog and Flickr, if they inspire some one else, that is great, but really these images are for myself and my family.
 They are our scrapbook.

-The other story is in the book I have written, The Artistic Mother - A Practical Guide for Fitting Creativity into your Life, which is the story of how a creative life as a mom is doable!
+Life, which is the story of how a creative life as a mom is doable!
 And important.
 I believe that it is better to do something creative, everyday, than to use our free time/evenings to watch TV or go shopping or even sleep!
 Each of us has been given creative gifts and a story to tell.
 Yes, life is tiring.
 Yes, kids are draining.
 But the time we dedicate to our art will energize us.

 Hopefully my book will inspire women, particularly mothers to find ways to go about fitting creativity into their lives.
 It shows how to create a vision statement for your life and break your dreams into long and short term goals and how to create space in your schedule and home for some creative time.
 I hope my book underlines how important it is to do a little bit of art everyday.